 Criterion Five asks each applicant to detail "mechanisms for promoting the registry's operation in a manner that is responsive to the needs, concerns and views of the noncommercial Internet user community."
-The RFP also states that:

-"The successor operator's policies and practices should strive to be responsive to and supportive of the noncommercial Internet user community..."

 As the text further explains, this criterion can be satisfied in a myriad of ways - from giving .org registrants a direct say in the management of the .org registry to teaming with non-commercial entities with broad roots in the non-commercial community.

 As an initial matter, the Committee observes that any bidder can make promises.
-Accordingly, the highest ratings were given to detailed plans that were the most selfexecuting, thus avoiding the need for any continuous monitoring and enforcement by ICANN.
+Accordingly, the highest ratings were given to detailed plans that were the most self-executing, thus avoiding the need for any continuous monitoring and enforcement by ICANN.
 The Committee also considered critical the level of details provided by the bidders, as this will serve as benchmarks for ICANN to measure the performance of the successful bidder and will serve as a definite guideline for enforcement.
 Vague promises of establishing some sort of council or researching the needs of the community after receiving the award were given little weight, while detailed plans with clear avenues for responsiveness were ranked more highly.
 Thus, a vague promise to allow the community to elect the entire board might rank lower than a detailed plan to create a truly representative advisory council.